polarfire-soc/apps/baremetal_applications/DRI/README.md

 1. Setting up the [jumpers](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/boards/mpfs-Icicle-kit-es/updating-Icicle-kit/updating-Icicle-kit-design-and-linux.md) on Icicle Kit.
 2. The CCC PLL output clocks are mapped to J26 connector pins 32, 36, 38, and 40 on the Icicle kit.
 Connect these J26 pins to an Oscilloscope for observing the PLL output frequencies.
 3. Setting up the Serial Terminal:
-   -Select the COM port which is connected to the following interface: Silicon Labs Quad CP2108 USB to UART BRIDGE: Interface 0.
+   - Select the COM port which is connected to the following interface: Silicon Labs Quad CP2108 USB to UART BRIDGE: Interface 0.
-   -Set Baud rate to 115200, Set Data to 8-bit, Set Flow control to None.
+   - Set Baud rate to 115200, Set Data to 8-bit, Set Flow control to None.
 4. Use FlashPro Express to program the Icicle Kit with the job file.
 The Libero programming job file is available at https://github.com/polarfire-soc/Icicle-kit-reference-design.
 5. Download SoftConsole project from the following link: Link TBD